awsdocs/aws-doc-sdk-examples/swift/modules/SwiftUtilities/README.md

 #### Return value

-A `String` containing up to `paragraphs` paragraphs of Lorem Ipsum style generated text.
+A `String` containing up to `paragraphs` paragraphs of Lorem Ipsum-style generated text.

 ## Testing